-The first set of Regional Enterprise Plans to 2020 (REPs), which are currently in implementation, were launched in early 2019 and build on the success of the previous Regional Action Plans for Jobs which were in operation up to the end of 2018.
+The first set of Regional Enterprise Plans to 2020 were launched in early 2019 and built on the success of the previous Regional Action Plans for Jobs which were in operation up to the end of 2018.

 Regional Enterprise Plans to 2020